w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 **John**: This sounds like an early-warning system rather than runtime defense for 10 years to come.
 If things break when you do the wrong thing, you fix things and then don't have to use TT?

 **koto**: You get most of the security benefits without support from the browser.
-If you do the work to support enforcement, the same code running in a different browswr has the same security properties.
+If you do the work to support enforcement, the same code running in a different browser has the same security properties.

 **John**: Sounds more like an IDE thing.